 Informatics-founded startup wins UKRI Agentic AI Pioneers Prize

 A startup founded on research from the School of Informatics at the University of Edinburgh has won the UKRI / Innovate UK “Agentic AI Pioneers Prize”, securing both the Life Sciences category award and the overall Grand Prize.
+The award recognises leading UK companies developing next‑generation applications of agentic AI — systems that can autonomously plan, reason and act — across key sectors including health and life sciences, advanced manufacturing, and the creative industries.

-Professor Lucas is a Reader in Computational Cognitive Science at the School of Informatics, whose research focuses on machine learning, causal inference, and optimal experimental design — exploring how humans and machines learn and make decisions.
-This work underpins the company’s core approach to improving the efficiency and effectiveness of scientific discovery.
+Chris Lucas is a Reader in Computational Cognitive Science at the School of Informatics, whose research focuses on machine learning, causal inference, and optimal experimental design — exploring how humans and machines learn and make decisions.
+This work underpins the company’s approach to improving the efficiency and effectiveness of scientific discovery.

 Professor Chris Lucas (left) and Dr Stefan Bostock (right), co‑founders of Danu Insights.